BES-QSIG/Data-integration-R/Data-integration-R.md

 ![](Data-integration-R_files/figure-markdown_strict/unnamed-chunk-17-1.png)

 Here only data from the first 1000 rows are plotted to speed up drawing of the plot.
-Which variables are related to each other? does this make sense?
+Which variables are related to each other?
+Does this make sense?

 We can then use the `blighty` package again to map the data.